Pedro-vd20/access_lab_iot/README.md

     `sensors.py` will then loop through the sensors created and assign an index to each.
 This is necessary for data_collection later and is done automatically.

 1. Run `test.py` to do a quick test of all the hardware.
-If the RPi reboots, the hardware testing was successful.
-It may take some time while sensors such as the GPS calibrate.
+If the software doesn't crash, the test was succesful.

 1. Start the setup mode.
     ```console